Trouble (American Authors song)

-"Trouble" is a song by American indie rock band American Authors.
+"Trouble" is a song by American pop rock band American Authors.
 The song was written by band members Zachary Barnett, David Rublin, Matthew Sanchez and James Shelley with producers Aaron Accetta and Shep Goodman and originally recorded for the band's debut studio album Oh, What a Life, appearing as the fifth track on the album.
 The track was released by Mercury Records and Island Records as a promotional single on February 18, 2014.

 Composition

 "Trouble" has been described as a folk rock song, borrowing musical elements from Mumford & Sons, The Lumineers and Edward Sharpe and the Magnetic Zeros.
 Driven by the banjo as the lead instrument in the song, the track makes use of the voices of all four band members to create a crowd-like cheer that is used in the song's chorus and latter verses, an effect similar to the one used in "Best Day of My Life".